DHI-GRAS/worldwater-toolbox/README.md

 We present a simple yet robust method for fusing optical and Synthetic Aperture Radar (SAR) data for mapping surface water dynamics over.
 The full mapping workflow is implemented in openEO cloud-computing platform that provides the necessary combination of large-scale computing resources with instant access to planetary scale archives of satellite imagery.

-To get started, we have included all the necessary information here, including sign in to the openEO platfom,  installation instructions and a list of fundamental commands.
-To provide you with a better understanding of the package's capabilities, we are in the process of preparing a set of examples that demonstrate various use cases.
+To get started, we have included all the necessary information here.
+1)  Sign in to the openEO platform
+- If you don't have an account, you may need to create one by following the registration process.

+2) Choose between two options to run the World Water Toolbox:
+Option 1: Running Jupyter Notebook on the openEO platform Option 2: Installing the Python package locally and leveraging an openEO backend for processin.
+If you prefer to work with the World Water Toolbox on your local machine, you can install the Python package and utilize one of the available openEO backends for processing.
+Follow the steps below to get started:

 ### 1) Register for openEO Platform
 Register for openEO Platform and immediately start a 30 day free trial.
 Free trial users receive 1000 free credits upon registration. openEO Platform is a federation of services which include: